CBD for IVDD in Dogs

 Type II is a result of a dog's natural aging process.
 As dogs get older, the disks lose their water content and flexibility, causing the outer layer to slowly weaken and bulge under normal pressure.

-Type II can happen in older dogs which are usually over 5 years old and in larger dog breeds like German Shepherds, Labrador Retrievers, and Doberman Pinschers.
-IVDD early stages symptoms in dogs may include:
+Type II generally affects dogs over 5 years old and is more common in larger breeds like German Shepherds, Labrador Retrievers, and Doberman Pinschers.

 • Pain in the hind legs or neck pain